alangrainger/obsidian-google-photos/README.md

 # Google Photos for Obsidian

-## ✅ Working with Google Photos Picker API

-This plugin has been successfully updated to work with Google's new Picker API after the Library API deprecation in March 2025.

 ## 📢 Maintenance mode - looking for new maintainer

 I am now using [Immich](https://immich.app/) instead of Google Photos, which I strongly recommend to everyone.

-It's only a matter of time before Google sunsets their photos app, and/or removes your access.
+It's only a matter of time before Google sunsets their photos app, or [deletes your account with no recourse](https://reddit.com/r/googlephotos/comments/163g8sg/my_account_was_disabled_for_child_sexual_content/), and all your photos are gone just like that.
 Just check out [all the other projects they have killed](https://killedbygoogle.com/).

 Due to this, this plugin is now in maintenance mode.
 If you are interested in taking over this project please let me know.